learningsimulator/learningsimulator/joss_manuscript/paper.md

 An open source license as well as its accessibility enables further scientific exploration of learning phenomena by students and experts alike within the fields of biology, ethology, and psychology.

-# Technical details

-The program is written in Python, using `tkinter` for its graphical user iterface, and `Matplotlib` [@Hunter:2007] for plotting simulation results.
+The program is written in Python, using the standard Python package `Tkinter` for its graphical user iterface, and `Matplotlib` [@Hunter:2007] for plotting simulation results.
 In terms of quality assurance, test-driven development has been employed, and our repository incorporates Travis CI alongside Coveralls code coverage measurement of `Learning Simulator`'s test suite.